deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

   can tap to join the group, or

-- get added to a secure group chat that will allow you to message any group member.
+- get added to a secure group chat which will allow you to message any group member.

 <img src="../assets/blog/green-checkmark.svg" width="140" style="float:right; margin-left:1em;" />

-These ways of starting a chat result in "guaranteed end-to-end encryption" which is secure against compromised servers or networks.
-Therefore, even if you are using a classic e-mail server we recommend to use these methods.
+Using one of these methods, you end up with "guaranteed end-to-end encryption".
 See the [2024 security analysis from ETH Zuerich researchers](https://delta.chat/en/2024-03-25-crypto-analysis-securejoin) for more info.

-Secure chat setup also works in mesh networks in the Amazon Rain Forest as well as in regions that are cut off from the wider Internet and where users can only access a local e-mail or chatmail server.
-No central key server or global infrastructure is required.
+Secure chat setup also works in mesh networks in the Amazon Rain Forest as well as in regions that are cut off from the wider Internet and where users can only access a local server because no central key server or global infrastructure is required.

 ## New: Introduce a contact by attaching a "VCard"